leebr48/stelloptPlusSfincs/README.md

 ## Version Notes

 The scripts in this repository have been tested on the `master` branch of SFINCS.
 At the time of writing, this branch was last updated on 12 May 2022.
-The version of STELLOPT used is likely not critical since its basic calls and output structure (especially for VMEC) have not substantially changed for quite some time.
+The version of STELLOPT used is likely not critical since its basic calls and output structure (especially for VMEC) have not changed much over time.